BackdoorDan/cubicflow.com/_pages/retainers.md

 ---

 # Why are retainers important?
 The web is a perpetually evolving platform.
 New devices, operating systems, and technologies get released on what seems like a daily basis.
 While it's certainly important to not let your investment stagnate or become incompatible as time marches on, it's equally important to take advantage of the opportunity to continuously enrich the user experience.
-We do these things to support, track, and grow your web presence.
+We do these things to support, track, and grow&nbsp;your&nbsp;web&nbsp;presence.

 ## Analyze
 Websites made by Cubicflow use Google Analytics, the industry-standard for web traffic analysis.
-Our retainers include consulting meetings to examine the data gathered, where we draw conclusions on how to use this data effectively to improve your web presence.
+Our retainers include consulting meetings to examine the data gathered, where we draw conclusions on how to use this data effectively to improve&nbsp;your&nbsp;web&nbsp;presence.

 ## Modify
-We incorporate a bit of time each month to make incremental changes and requested edits, while also evaluating potential upgrades.
+We incorporate a bit of time each month to make incremental changes and requested edits, while also&nbsp;evaluating&nbsp;potential&nbsp;upgrades.

 ## Scale
 Your business expands, and you need to grow your project or kick off a new one.
-We consult on the possibilities and provide priority scheduling for starting a production sprint.
+We consult on the possibilities and provide priority scheduling for starting&nbsp;a&nbsp;production&nbsp;sprint.

 ---

 ### Basic Plan

-For small-scale sites built with Cubicflow Boilerplate and without a significant eCommerce or backend element.
+For small-scale sites built with Cubicflow Boilerplate and without a significant eCommerce or&nbsp;backend&nbsp;element.

 * Technical support via email, chat, and VoIP
 * 2 hrs/mo for making minor updates and edits